What’s a downsizer contribution?

 How to make a downsizer contribution

-Before you make your contribution, you need to fill in the ATO’s Downsizer contribution into super form, and send it to us.
+Before you make your contribution, you need to fill in the ATO's downsizer contribution form and send it to us before or when you make your contribution.

 Complete the form